Your Car's Pink Slip — Or the Title to Your Car

 Take a look at your vehicle title before you get ready to transfer ownership.
-If your name is the only one on the title, you're the sole owner of the car.
-In this case, the transfer of ownership is simple and straightforward.
+If your name is the only one on the title, you're the only owner of the car.
+In this case, transfer of ownership is simple and straightforward.

 You may jointly own your car with someone else, perhaps your spouse, parent, or child.
 Now you have to take a closer look at how the names are written.
 If your name is connected to the other owner's name with the word "or," either of you can sign the car title to transfer ownership.
 However, if the word "and" connects your names, both of you must sign the title for the transfer to be legitimate.

-If you have a car loan on your vehicle, the lienholder (the bank, credit union or another lender) will be listed on the title.
+If you have a car loan on your vehicle or take out a car title loan, the lienholder (the bank, credit union or other lender) will be listed on the title.
 In this case, you have to pay off the auto loan (or transfer it to the new owner, if possible) before you can sell the car and transfer the title.
 In this case, give your lender a call and ask for their help in handling the transaction.
 They can tell you what requirements they have before you transfer ownership.

 What If You Can't Find Your Pink Slip?

 If you've lost your pink slip or it's been permanently damaged somehow, you need to replace it before you transfer ownership of your vehicle.
 Without your certificate of title, you have no tangible proof of ownership.